As you know (because you probably Googled it to get here), there’s a strange secret pyramid in Scotland.

 For more walks and wanders in the nation, rove on over to our guide on the 15 best hikes in Scotland.

-Nope, you can’t go inside the secret Scottish pyramid.
+No, you can’t go inside the Balmoral pyramid.

 Though it sort of looks like a burial cairn, it’s not actually a burial cairn, and there’s nothing inside it.
 It’s not hollow, and it doesn’t even have a door.